astronomer/docs/learn/cloud-ide-tutorial.md

 Developing your pipelines has never been easier than using the Cloud IDE on Astro.

-This tutorial is for people who are Astro customers and want to create their first simple ML pipeline in the Cloud IDE.
+This tutorial is Astro customers who want to create their first simple ML pipeline in the Cloud IDE.

 After you complete this tutorial, you'll be able to: